wikimedia/blubber/README.md

 See the [builders example](./examples/04-builders.feature).

-Note that when using multiple builders, should be given using the `builders` key to ensure proper ordering.
+When defining multiple builders, be sure to use the `builders` field to ensure an explicit ordering.

 Similarly to other configuration keys, `builders` appearing at the top level of the file will be applied to all variant configurations.
 Builder keys